alex-espinoza/domainial/README.md

 ## FEATURES TO ADD:

-- at 30 mins past drop, recheck status of all previous 0:30 drop domains
-- create views to show competitor domain data
 - start handling and checking .to domains

 ## PLAN TO HOST CHEAPLY AND WITHOUT RUNNING EVERYONE LOCALLY: